heneberk/DE1_Projekt_Clock/README.md

-# DE1_Projekt_Digitální hodiny s alarmem a stopkami
+# DE1_Project_Digital clock with alarm and stopwatch
 ________________________________________________
-# Členové týmu
+# Team members

-Člen 1: Ladislav Jonáš
+Member 1: Ladislav Jonáš

-Člen 2: Martin Koleňák
+Member 2: Martin Koleňák

-Člen 3: Matyas Heneberk
+Member 3: Matyas Heneberk

-Člen 4: Vojtěch Brhel
+Member 4: Vojtěch Brhel
 ________________________________________________

-# Popis programu
+# Program description

 This project presents a digital clock design in VHDL.
 The program includes the functions of a classic digital clock, stopwatch and alarm.
   The digital clock works on the clock principle (1Hz), which counts pulses on the rising edge.
 The time setting itself is implemented using the yellow buttons on the board.
 The setting is done using the buttons.
 To set the time, you can select a given 7-segment display and set the exact time.